Middle School

 blink@olmcboonton.org

-Mrs. Rosalee Bolleia, English / Latin
+Mrs. Rosalee Bolleia, Latin I and MS Division Head

 Mrs. Bolleia teaches middle school Latin and English.
 She is excited to share with her students the wonderful worlds that the Classics make available and that she herself traversed as a child.
 By encountering beautiful Literature, Mrs. Bolleia believes as John of Salisbury writes: “The soul is purged of its defects and is revivified even in adversity by a mysterious and serene cheerfulness.”